-Budgets can vary widely, and you may spend more on some elements than others depending on what is most important for your family, how many guests you’ll have, etc. I’m happy to help you determine a budget, or choose vendors to fit the budget you’ve got in mind.
-Remember, the best way to keep costs from getting out of hand is to track everything.
+Budgets can vary widely, and you may spend more on some elements than others depending on what is most important for your family, how many guests you’ll have, etc. Remember, the best way to keep costs from getting out of hand is to track everything.
 Try this budget spreadsheet to track your expenses.

 Who is supplying what?